cacticouncil/lilypad/README.md

 ## Sitter Test

 The Java grammar is stored as a submodule so to clone you need to run `git clone --recurse-submodules`

+## Sitter + Iced

+Displays the result of Tree Sitter using Iced

+The Python grammar is stored as a submodule so to clone you need to run `git clone --recurse-submodules`